Thomas-Conrad: History

-The company experienced high executive churn between the fall and summer of 1993, punctuated by the hiring of Rod Canion, the co-founder of Compaq, and John Gribi, formerly Compaq's chief financial officer, to Thomas-Conrad's board of directors in June 1993.
-Canion's position at Thomas-Conrad was his second at technology company since his widely publicized ouster at Compaq in 1991; following his departure from Compaq, he founded a small technology consulting company in Houston.
-Following their hiring of these Compaq veterans, Thomas-Conrad began an initiative to ramp up production of Ethernet and Token Ring products to attack the low-end of the high-speed LAN market, primairly aiming to cut into IBM's market share (IBM were the progenitors of Token Ring).
+The company experienced high executive churn between the fall and summer of 1993, culminating in the hiring of Rod Canion, the co-founder of Compaq, and John Gribi, formerly Compaq's chief financial officer, to Thomas-Conrad's board of directors in June 1993.
+Canion's position at Thomas-Conrad was his second at a technology company since his widely publicized ouster at Compaq in 1991; following his departure from Compaq, he founded a small technology consulting company in Houston.
+Following their hiring of these Compaq veterans, Thomas-Conrad began an initiative to ramp up production of Ethernet and Token Ring products to attack the low-end of the high-speed LAN market, primarily aiming to cut into IBM's market share (IBM were the progenitors of Token Ring).
 As well, the company continued to compete with FDDI's dominance in wide area networks with TCNS.

 Employment at Thomas-Conrad peaked at 220 employees in 1995, while monthly output of circuit boards peaked at 100,000 circuit boards in the same year.
 In the summer of 1995, the company moved from an over 44,000-square-foot office in north Austin to a 150,000-square-foot office closer to the heart of Austin.
 Around this time, Thomas-Conrad began talks with Compaq that year to supply the latter with networking technology that year.
 These conversations eventually led Compaq to acquire Thomas-Conrad for an undisclosed amount in October 1995 (this amount rumored to be US$15 million).
 This was Compaq's first-ever acquisition of an entire company; the company had heretofore depended on joint ventures and co-marketing agreements.
 Following the acquisition, the Thomas-Conrad name was dropped, and its assets were absorbed into Compaq's networking division.